Should You Hire A Moving Company or Move Yourself in NYC?

 mover-moving-boxes.jpg

-When you first make the move to New York City, there are going to be a ton of different things you’re going to want to do.
+When you first make a move to New York City, there are going to be a ton of different things you're going to want to do.

-You’re going to want to know about the best way to get your landlord to approve you, and how to save money on moving costs.
+You'll want to know the best way to get your landlord to approve you and how to save money on moving costs.

-You are also probably going to want to pack up your stuff and enjoy your new apartment.
+You will also probably want to pack up your stuff and enjoy your new apartment.

 The issue, of course, is the actual act of packing up and moving your stuff into an apartment.

-Getting your items moved into an apartment can be a major hassle, even if you’re a veteran of traveling around.
+Moving your items into an apartment can be a hassle, even if you're a traveling veteran.

 So, should you hire a moving company?
 What should you look for in a moving company?